-- Use of a moderate or strong inhibitor or inducer of cytochrome P450 (CYP) 3A4 within 7 days prior to the start of study therapy (Study Parts 2 or 3) or expected requirement for use of a moderate or strong CYP3A4 inhibitor or inducer during study therapy(Study Parts 1, 2, or 3).
+- Use of a moderate or strong inhibitor or inducer of cytochrome P450 (CYP) 3A4 within 7 days prior to the expected start of ibrutinib therapy.

-- Use within 7 days prior to the start of study therapy of a drug known to prolong the QT interval (Study Parts 1 or 2) .
+- Use within 7 days prior to the start of study therapy of a drug known to prolong the QT interval (Study Parts 1 or 2 only) .

 - UCSD Moores Cancer Center accepting new patients

 La Jolla California 92093 United States

 - City of Hope (City of Hope National Medical Center, City of Hope Medical Center) accepting new patients

 Duarte California 91010 United States

 We will not share your information with anyone other than the team in charge of this study.
 Submitting your contact information does not obligate you to participate in research.